What is a trusted health care person?

 The trusted person should not be confused with the person to be warned, who is alerted by telephone if your health condition worsens.

-The trusted person may carry out the following tasks:
+If you wish, the trusted person may carry out the following tasks:

 • Accompany you in your medical procedures and assist you during your medical appointments with your consent

-• To help you make decisions about your health and to help collect your consent (for example, during a vaccination campaign).
+• To help you make decisions about your health and to help collect your consent (for example, during a vaccination campaign)

 In the event that your state of health no longer allows you to give your opinion or to share your decisions, the doctor (or the medical team) consults first with the trusted person who must be able to account for your wishes.